hover and click over individual sculpture photographs to enlarge

 Since 2002 Koenigsegg has been delivering hyper-cars to discerning clients around the globe.
-Unlike many small-production-run companies, Koeingsegg makes most of its components in-house.
+Unlike many small-production-run car companies, Koeingsegg makes most of its components in-house.
 Typically Koenigsegg cars are known for BIG horsepower ratings, HIGH top-speed claims, and FAST Nurburgring times.

 The original CC series (67 made) of Koenigsegg were supplanted by the Agera line (58 made or planned) in 2010.
-The Regera line (right) debuted in 2015 with a production run of 80 planned.
+The Regera line (left) debuted in 2015 with a production run of 80 planned.
 The Regera is notable for relying on electric-only drive below 30 mph, with the addition of direct-drive (no transmission) internal combustion twin-turbo V8 engine of 1100 hp above 30 mph.
-Combined hybrid hp rating is 1500.
+Combined hybrid / ICE hp rating is 1500.

 Low-volume brands that endure develop a recognizable look.
 Pagani has done it…..Koenigsegg too.
 If you see both the Koenigsegg CC and Agera, when you first spot a Regera you’d recognize it as a natural evolution of the design language.
 The blunt nose, the twin flying butresses, and BIG side intakes beginning in the open-up-and-forward doors.
 It is an expressive language too, though not quite as outgoing as Pagani’s.
 (Not necessarily a bad thing…….will I like the Pagani styling in 20 years, or Bugatti’s, for that matter?)